Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Introduction

 where $\pi(x)$ counts the number of primes up to $x$.
-This asymptotic was proposed by Legendre and~Gau{\ss} around the end of the 18th century.
+This was proposed by Legendre and Gau{\ss} around the end of the 18th century.
 Riemann introduced complex analysis to delve into~$\pi(x)$.
-The complete proof was provided half a century later by Hadamard~\cite{Hadamard1893,Hadamard1896} and de la Vall\'{e}e Poussin~\cite{delaValleePoussin1896}.
-We direct the reader to~\cite{Zagier1997} for a simplified proof.
+The full proof was provided half a century later independently by Hadamard~\cite{Hadamard1893,Hadamard1896} and de la Vall\'{e}e Poussin~\cite{delaValleePoussin1896}.
+We direct the reader to~\cite{Zagier1997} for an elementary proof.

 The Riemann zeta function $\zeta(s)$ in the real variable $s$ was introduced by Euler in his tome \textit{Introductio in Analysin Infinitorum}.
 He studied the values of $\zeta(s)$ at even integers with the divination of a functional equation.
-Riemann~\cite{Riemann1859} obtained the functional equation with deeper results for $\pi(x)$ by considering the zeta function in the complex variable.
+Riemann~\cite{Riemann1859} obtained the functional equation with a deeper analysis of $\pi(x)$ by considering the zeta function in the complex variable.
 We define

-where the product runs over primes.
-He was able to establish the functional equation
+where the product runs through primes.
+He then established the functional equation

-The article of Riemann~\cite{Riemann1859} was a r\'{e}sum\'{e} of his extensive work on $\zeta(s)$.
-Perhaps due to~his plan on publicising the main article later, he veiled all of his computations and condensed~an enormous message into the following conjecture.
+The paper of Riemann~\cite{Riemann1859} is a r\'{e}sum\'{e} of his extensive work on $\zeta(s)$.
+Perhaps due to his plan to publicise the main paper subsequently, he veiled all his computations and condensed an enormous message into the following conjecture.